-A native of Grove City, Ohio, O'Conner received a degree in economics and finance from Wittenberg University in Springfield, Ohio, and a master's in Sports Administration from Ohio University in Athens, Ohio.
+A native of Grove City, Ohio, O'Conner received a degree in economics and finance from Wittenberg University in Springfield, Ohio, and a master's degree in sports administration from Ohio University in Athens, Ohio.

 |Stan Brand||Vice President|

-Stan, based in Washington, D.C., is in charge of Minor League Baseball's government relations activities, coordinating representation before Congress in connection with legislative proposals impacting the Minor Leagues.
-After having been a candidate for NAPBL president in Dec.
-1991, he joined the organization in 1992, first as Special Counsel and then Vice President.
+Brand, based in Washington, D.C., is in charge of Minor League Baseball's government relations activities, coordinating representation before Congress in connection with legislative proposals impacting the Minor Leagues.
+After having been a candidate for NAPBL president in 1991, he joined the organization in 1992, first as Special Counsel, and then Vice President.

 |Brian Earle||Chief Operating Officer|

-Brian is a native of St. Petersburg and has a Bachelor of Arts degree in Criminology from the University of South Florida.
+Earle is a native of St. Petersburg, Florida, and has a Bachelor of Arts in criminology from the University of South Florida.

 |Vincent Pierson||Manager, Diversity & Inclusion|

-Vince joined the Minor League Baseball staff in February of 2015 and manages the development and implementation of programs, activities, partnerships and other strategic endeavors that activate Minor League Baseball's Diversity Initiative.
-Additionally, he is responsible for the creation of educational programs focusing on diversity and inclusion for Minor League clubs.
+Pierson manages the development and implementation of programs, activities, partnerships and other strategic endeavors that activate Minor League Baseball's Diversity Initiative.
+He is also responsible for the creation of educational programs focusing on diversity and inclusion for Minor League Baseball clubs.

-Kim manages the operation of the front desk, ordering of supplies, food and beverage service for on-site events, shipping and receiving and assists the staff on a variety of projects.
+Bradbury supports company operations by maintaining office systems and the front desk, answering all calls and greeting guests.
+She orders office supplies, coordinates food and beverage services for on-site events, coordinates the shipping and receiving needs of the office and supports the staff on a variety of administrative projects.

-Prior to joining Minor League Baseball, Kim spent 35 years in the banking industry.
+Prior to joining Minor League Baseball in 2015, Bradbury spent 35 years in the banking industry.